Grant Hodnett: Cricket career

+Criminal convictions

 In September 2020 at Warrington Magistrates' Court, Hodnett was sentenced to 24 weeks in prison suspended for two years and was ordered to complete a two-year community service order, having been found guilty of a charge of stalking involving serious alarm or distress against a former girlfriend.
 The court also approved a restraining order preventing Hodnett from contacting the defendant and ordered him to pay court costs.

+On 22 February 2024, Hodnett was sentenced to 18 months in jail for violating a restraining order and stalking.

+He was released 9 months into his 18 month sentence and re-arrested in November 2024 after breaching strict "licence conditions which required him to disclose any developing relationships."